 Luckily, we were in Africa and it was warm that night.

 Finally, at 11am Saturday March 28th, they let us inside the airport.
 Initially we got stuck in a line with a bunch of Germans who were also trying to get out that day with the help of German soldiers and luckily we got out of that line or else we would have all gone to Germany.
-We separated from them and got into our own line and waited for our charter plane from the US embassy to arrive.
+We separated from them and got into our own line and waited for our charter plane with destination to Ethiopia to arrive.

 We got to Ethiopia at 10pm and parted ways with Elder Soto, who was flying to Paris.
 All the rest of us were going to Dulles International Airport in Washington DC.
 We got there on Sunday, March 29, at around noon after a short layover in Dublin, Ireland.
 The funny thing is that we didn’t have to wear masks on the plane to the US nor did we have to wear masks in the Dulles airport.
 It was that early on in the pandemic when masks weren’t required everywhere.